StateFoodSafety Resources

 Food Proteins

 As we eat and digest food, it breaks down into smaller molecules.
 Sometimes, the immune system will accidentally tag a food particle as dangerous and the body will try to destroy it.
 This is what we call a food allergy.
-The eight most common food allergies are to wheat, eggs, dairy, soy, peanuts, tree nuts, fish, and shellfish.
+The most common food allergies are to wheat, eggs, dairy, soy, peanuts, tree nuts, sesame, fish, and shellfish.
 Even though these foods are completely harmless, the body reacts as though they are dangerous.
 A true food allergy can’t be cured because the immune system remembers and will always tag these foods as harmful.

 Reaction